jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/Write-up/Draft.md

 ### Methodology Notes

-* I analysed 1 token per video title word.
-This was due to a computing restriction.
-I wanted to analyse 2-gram and 1-gram tokens, but my computer does not have the memory power to undertake such a large dataframe without restricting the sample.
-A future work could eliminate extreme outliers in the sample and do an n-gram analysis to extract other conclusions.
+* For this study one token per video title word was considered.
+I wanted to analyse 2-gram and 1-gram tokens, but my computer does not have the memory power to process such a large dataframe without restricting the sample.
+Future work could eliminate extreme outliers in the sample and do an n-gram analysis to extract other conclusions.
 * Surprisingly, emojis where removed from the tokens lists.
 Although they were not commonly used, some channels used them in every video.
 As an interesting example, the shortest video tittle only contained two emojis.

 ### Most Frequent Words